healytwin1/HISS/README.md

 	`sudo pip install <package name>`

-Note: this package has been developed and tested on a computer running MacOS Yosemite and above using Python 2.7.9.
+Note: this package has been developed and tested on a computer running MacOS Yosemite and above using Python 2.7.9 as well as Python 3.6.

 FIRST TIME USERS:
 	It is recommended that you use the graphical interface to populate a config file.
 The graphical interface is called by the "hiss" executable.